-The Virginia Department of Agriculture and Consumer Services (VDACS) has announced an expansion of the Spotted Lanternfly Quarantine that will take place in early-July 2022 and they have provided advance notification so that those impacted by the expansion will be able to meet the permitting and shipping requirements of the quarantine.
+The Virginia Department of Agriculture and Consumer Services (VDACS) has announced an expansion of the Spotted Lanternfly Quarantine effective July 8, 2022 and they have provided advance notification so that those impacted by the expansion will be able to meet the permitting and shipping requirements of the quarantine.
 The quarantine will be expanded to include the following cities and counties: Buena Vista, Charlottesville, Harrisonburg, Lexington, Lynchburg, Manassas, Staunton, Waynesboro, Albemarle, Augusta, Carroll, Page, Prince William, Rockingham, Rockbridge, Shenandoah, and Wythe.
 The quarantine already includes the city of Winchester, and the counties of Clarke, Warren, and Frederick.

 Spotted Lanternfly has the potential to spread to un-infested areas, either through natural means or through artificial spread.
 Under provisions of the quarantine, regulated articles are prohibited from moving out of the quarantined area unless in accordance with requirements of a Spotted Lanternfly Permit.
 Regulated articles include, but are not limited to: